-Jammu Army camp seige: 5 soldiers, 1 civilian killed; 4 terrorists shot dead
+Army camp siege: 5 jawans killed, 4 terrorists shot dead; NIA takes stock

 Srinagar: Three more Army personnel and a civilian were killed in the Sunjwan Army camp attack in Jammu even as the operation to flush out the JeM militants entered the second day on Sunday, taking the toll to six.

-Four of the terrorists have been gunned down in the anti-terror operation which is still on.
+Four of the terrorists have been gunned down in the anti-terror operation.

+The National Investigation Agency (NIA) team on Sunday reached Sunjwan Army Camp to take stock of the situation after the terrorist attack.

 A group of heavily armed Jaish-e-Mohammad terrorists who wore Army combat uniform had attacked the sprawling camp of the 36 brigade of Jammu and Kashmir Light Infantry early on Saturday, triggering a gunbattle.
 Two Army personnel, including a Junior Commissioned Officer (JCO) were killed on Saturday.